SOME READER COMMENTS

 It’s a thing with us, listening to music as they eat breakfast while I make their lunches for school.
-It’s also good talk time (with topics ranging from the music to things silly and severe).
+Also excellent talk time (with topics ranging from the music to things silly and serious).
 We discuss school, what they’re studying, they ask me about stories I’m working on… and we talk about travel, places we’ve been and where we want to go.
 And I talk about life (often my stories are a good segue for that).

-I had my Kindle Fire HDX, sitting on the kitchen table Bluetoothed to our home music system.
+I had my phone on the kitchen table Bluetoothed to our home music system.
 [I relish the rich sound from the speakers set in the high ceilings and bass thrum from the subwoofer on the floor in the corner.]
-We enjoy new music but play a lot of oldies: the 60s and 70s (era of my youth) with some from the 50s to take it way, way, back.
+We enjoy new music but play a lot of oldies: the 60s and 70s (the decades of my youth) with some from the 50s to go way, way, back.
 My twins are the only kids in their grade that know all the words to Zager & Evans ‘In The Year 2525.’
 And a whole slew of songs from The Temptations (you should hear them sing ‘Ball of Confusion’), Johnny Rivers and Bad Company and other greats from back then.
 We were recently on a Styx kick, pre-Mr. Roboto songs.

-I walked over and turned the screen so Alpha and Beta could see the lyrics scroll.
+I walked over and turned the phone so Alpha and Beta could watch the lyrics scroll.
 A favorite line was coming up, and I sang along.
-“Half my life is books, written pages.
+“Half my life’s in books, written pages.
 Live and learn from fools and from sages….”
-Beta stopped me with a question—I hate to stop when I get rolling—but it was a good one.
+Beta stopped me with a question—I hate to stop when I’m rock-n-rolling—but it was a good one.
 The question a parent needs to consider and answer thoughtfully.

 “How do you learn from fools, dad?”

 I turned the volume down (sorry, Steven Tyler).
-“Well,” I sat at the end of the table.
-“It’s important to pay attention to all kinds of people around you.
-But mostly those close you might listen to or think you can learn from.
-Watch to see how they act and interact; what they say and do, especially the impression they give you.
+“Well,” I sat at the end of the table, “it’s important to pay attention to all kinds of people around you.
+But mostly those closest you might listen to or think you can learn from.
+Watch how they act and interact; what they say and do, especially the impression they give you.
 And then compare that to reality.”

 Alpha’s bagel kicked up in the toaster.
-I got it for her and brought it, and the not-really-butter spread she likes to the table.
-[I’m a butter believer so look down on such pretenders, but she loves it.]
+I put on a small plate for her and brought it, and the not-really-butter spread she likes, to the table.
+[I’m a butter believer, so look down on such pretenders, but she loves the stuff.]
 I explained what I meant.
 “Does what they say and do make sense.”

-Alpha raised her hand and looked at Beta before speaking—it seems twins do that; I think it’s telepathy—and at the same time, they said, “Martin.”
+Alpha raised her hand and glanced at Beta before speaking—it seems twins do that; I think it’s telepathy—and they said while shaking their heads: “Martin.”
 [Name changed to protect the not so innocent.
 I’ve heard tales about Martin; heaven help his parents.]

 I nodded and continued.
 “Odd and unusual people are easy to spot.
 You learn to avoid them and not take them seriously.
 But Fools can be hard to identify and often sound like they know what they’re talking about.”